 Write the color key once in a margin, on a scrap, or at the bottom of the page.
 Then use the notes as movable blocks.
 If a pink feeling note belongs under a photo, move it there.
 If a blue idea belongs on next week's page, move it out of today's spread.

-The useful part is not the color.
-It is the quick read.
-You can glance at the page and see what happened, what you felt, what you might try later, and one small thing worth being thankful for.
+The proof is in the skim.
+One glance should reveal what happened, what you felt, what you might try later, and one small thing worth being thankful for.

 Do not build a rainbow system on the first try.
 If four colors feel like too much, use two: one color for things that happened, one color for things you felt.